 Off the air, very quiet, off the air, always extremely polite, always so much of a gentleman, so much of a nice guy with respect for everybody that he comes in contact or came in contact with.

-I mean, this guy, Rush Limbaugh was just as a larger than life figure off the air for being a great person, a good guy that treated others the way that they should be treated, as he was for everything that he did in radio, which will live on and on for generations.
+I mean, this guy, Rush Limbaugh, was just as a larger-than-life figure off the air for being a great person, a good guy that treated others the way that they should be treated, as he was for everything that he did in radio, which will live on and on for generations.

-But one of the things as after the announcement that he had advanced stage four lung cancer, you know, I started reading, I'm sure you did too.
+As he made that announcement that day, and I want to talk about that day in a minute, but one of the things as after the announcement that he had advanced stage four lung cancer, you know, I started reading.

-Um and there was little hope.
+And there was little hope.

 I have seen that.